researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Multiple pools on Curve Finance such as USDe/FRAX USDe/DAI USDe/mkUSD.
 This positions USDe as core component of stablecoin ecosystem.

-Ethena-incubated decentralized exchange Terminal Finance attracted over $280 million pre-launch total value locked 2025-10.
+Ethena-incubated Terminal Finance attracted over $280 million pre-launch total value locked 2025-10.
 Positioned as primary liquidity hub for yield-bearing assets like sUSDe.
 This suggests approximately 3% of $10.15 billion ecosystem liquidity.
 Post-launch integration metrics pending.